danielsaidi/website_danielsaidi/collections/_posts/2012/2012-05-28-devsum-2012-day2-summary.md

 ### Testability

 Unit testing on mobile devices can sometimes be tricky.
-Johan talked a bit about how to solve this, including using portable class libraries, and also adviced us to embed the required tools to make CI work.
+Johan talked a bit about how to solve this using portable class libraries, and also adviced us to embed the required tools to make CI work.

 ### Localization